 Overdraft vs Clean Overdraft: What’s the Difference?

-Most of us have become familiar with the term overdraft via the overdraft protection that most financial institutions offer.
+Most of us have become familiar with the term “overdraft” via the overdraft protection that most financial institutions offer.
 Through this protection, individuals can withdraw money from accounts, despite having insufficient funds, without experiencing a “bounced payment.”
-Although individuals may overdraft for a variety of reasons, intentional or not, they may experience one of two kinds of overdraft.
+Although individuals may overdraft for a variety of reasons (intentional or not) they may experience one of two kinds of overdraft.
+Depending on the overdraft and the resulting effects on your account, your credit score could see a change.
+Read on to uncover the differences between an overdraft and a clean overdraft, and how that can impact your credit.

 A simple overdraft implies that there is some security involved on the side of the institution providing the funds — usually in the form of overdraft protection.
 In the case of an overdraft on a checking account, the financial institution will front the money to cover the consumer’s insufficient funds, but they might issue security in the form of an additional fee or penalty to the consumer.
-In addition, the institution might have a policy in place wherein an overdrafted account is closed if it isn’t returned to good standing within a certain period of time.
+In addition, the institution might have a policy in place wherein an over drafted account is closed if it isn’t returned to good standing within a certain period of time.
+Consult with your bank to find out what sort of cost comes with their overdraft protection.

 Clean overdrafts, on the other hand, imply that there is no security involved.
 Much like unsecured loans, the financial institution involved relies on the personal financial security of the consumer.